-On average, defense in a capital trial is four times more expensive than in a trial where the maximum punishment is life without parole.
+On average, defense in a death penalty trial is four times more expensive than in a trial where the maximum punishment is life without parole.

 North Carolina could save at least $11 million a year by abolishing the death penalty, a 2009 study found.
 That conservative estimate did not take into account significant prosecution and court costs.

 If carried through to execution, capital cases cost an average of $2.2 million more than non-capital ones, a 1993 Duke University study found.
 Costs have surely risen since then, and most or all of those expenses are paid by the state.